danigunawan/facebook-clone/README.md

 * The first milestone containing the ERD has been met.
 * The second milestone containing the gem installations has been met
 * The third milestone containing User and Post models relationships including tests has been met
+* The fourth milestone containing the Likes and Comments, as well as the tests (unit and integration) for it
 * This Readme will be updated as the project progresses.

 This README would normally document whatever steps are necessary to get the